 Negotiate with the landlord.
 The leasing market is competitive and landlords know that potential tenants are generally looking around.
 Bring this into the negotiation conversation to help get the best terms possible.

 Consider the office design and fit out.
 It is important that you use your office space in the most efficient way, whilst ensuring the look and feel is in line with your culture.
-Good office design and space optimisation will not only help keep your staff happy, but can help reduce the space needed to rent.
+Good office design and space optimisation will not only help keep your staff happy but can help reduce the space needed to rent.

 Consider your ‘make good’ options.
-In most cases at the end of your lease you are required to give back the office to the landlord in the same condition as at the start of the lease.
+In most cases, at the end of your lease, you are required to give back the office to the landlord in the same condition as at the start of the lease.
 Bear this in mind when deciding on your new office.
-The most cost effective approach is to keep the existing fit out.
-For long term leases you have more bargaining power and the ‘make good’ component can be removed from the lease, saving costs down the track.
+The most cost-effective approach is to keep the existing fit-out.
+For long-term leases, you have more bargaining power and the ‘make good’ component can be removed from the lease, saving costs down the track.

 Want to stay in your current office?

 Renew for a longer term.
-It is in a landlord’s best interest to hang onto their tenants for the long term (around 70% of tenants are likely to renew when the lease expires).
+It is in a landlord’s best interest to hang onto their tenants for the long-term (around 70% of tenants are likely to renew when the lease expires).
 It does not hurt to tell them that you are looking at other options and buildings – use this to your advantage and negotiate better rental rates or other incentives for your lease renewal.

 Is your office too big?
 How about subleasing some space or co-sharing with another business.
 This will not only help with sharing of your rents, but you can also divvy up your amenities costs, such as meeting rooms, kitchens, utilities and other overheads, saving you lots.

-Working with your Agent
+Working with your commercial real estate agent

 As an independent broker, we do not try to push a particular building or property and have access to most vacant office space in the Sydney CBD, City Fringe, North Sydney and Parramatta.
 This unbiased approach means we can partner with our tenants to fully understand their commercial property needs, working with them to find that perfect office space with the best financial outcome.